maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

  `safe://www.happyurl` is the same as `<safe://asdadfiojf3289ry9uy329ryfhusdhfdsfsdsd#www>`

 Providing different `@type` info or other details in the RDF can facilitate service discovery.
-In the example above, an email application could resolve `safe://happyurl`, and as the `default` value is a `Files Map` (which is does not want), could search remaining keys for something of `type: inbox` and resolve this data automatically.
+In the example above, an email application could resolve `safe://happyurl`, and as the `default` value is a `Files Container` (which is does not want), could search remaining keys for something of `type: inbox` and resolve this data automatically.

-#### Files Map
+#### Files Container

-A `Files Map` (essentially mappings of `path`s to XOR-URLs ) is another type of resolver.
+A `Files Container` (essentially mappings of `path`s to XOR-URLs ) is another type of resolver.

 Currently we have 'NFS containers' which have their own structure which is effectively similar to the proposed `Resolvable Map`.

-I would propose that we create a `Files Map` RDF type, which follows the same data structure and resolution patterns as `Resolvable Map` (indeed, it should probably be a subType).
+I would propose that we create a `Files Container` RDF type, which follows the same data structure and resolution patterns as `Resolvable Map` (indeed, it should probably be a subType).
 Which offers the advantage that the map could also contain more information related to NFS info:

 ```js